20TH ANNUAL BOONVILLE DAYS

 Museum and Exhibits

 In addition to all the demonstrations of pioneer history and fun children's games, crafts, and other activities, families can view a variety of live animals, and browse through the Museum's Discovery Room, library, and exhibition gallery.
-Visitors can also explore the Museum's Texas History display and the current special exhibit: Steam, Smoke & Steel: Riding the Rails through Time, on display through October 26.
+Visitors can also explore the Museum's Texas History display and the current special exhibit: Rocks: Earth’s Majestic Building Blocks, on display through October 25.

 Boonville Heritage Cabin